OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ba/trending.md

 ---
 title: trending
-description: Learn how to obtain trending tickers from Stocktwits using the OpenBB Terminal.
+description: "Learn how to obtain trending tickers from Stocktwits using the OpenBB" Terminal.
 The page provides clear python code and explanation of the returned dataframe.
   OpenBB Terminal is a powerful tool for financial data analysis.
 keywords: